 Men above the age of 65 have a higher rate of heart failure than women.

 Symptoms Of Heart Failure:

-Symptoms occur because the heart does not have enough strength to pump blood all the way round the body efficiently.
+Symptoms occur because the heart does not have enough strength to pump blood all the way around the body efficiently.
 This can cause fluid to pool in the feet and legs.
 If this fluid is left unmanaged, it can build and spread to your stomach area and sit beneath your lungs.
-This reduces their ability to expand and makes you short of breath.
+This reduces their ability to expand and makes them short of breath.

 Symptoms on the left side of the body:

-- Breathlessness, panting (dyspnea) – this may happen at any time, but will be more noticeable or acute when the patient is active or lying down.
-Patients at night will often need to sit up in bed or have an urge to get some fresh air.
+Breathlessness, panting (dyspnea) – this may happen at any time but will be more noticeable or acute when the patient is active or lying down.
+Patients at night will often need to sit up in bed or have the urge to get some fresh air.

 Symptoms on the right side of the body: